A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-Now, Figure~\ref{fig:iCDM_integration} proceeds with the same model comparison, CPL-DE model with $w_a > 0$ vs. $\Lambda$CDM, but computed by the amended procedure, using ``early-based'' (left-hand column) and ``locally-based'' (right-hand column) values for $H_0$.
-In the top panels, we see the expansion history.
+Now, Figure~\ref{fig:iCDM_integration} proceeds with the comparison of the other considered CPL-DE model with $w_a > 0$ vs $\Lambda$CDM, computed by the amended procedure.
+We make a side-by-side comparison of the plots, using the \qn{early} CMB-based $H_0=67.56\pm 0.42$ km/sec/Mpc from \citet{Collaboration2018}, that is the \qn{fixed EDs} approach, (left-hand column) and the locally based, that is the \qn{fixed $H_0$} approach (right-hand column) using $H_0=73.04\pm1.2$ km/sec/Mpc from \citet{Riess2022}.
+In the top panels, we see the expansion histories.
 Again, the expansion rate displays no difference to $\Lambda$CDM around and well past $a_{\text{rec}}$.
-For the early-based value of $H_0$, we see beginning at $a \sim 10^{-1}$ a rise of $H$ resulting in $H_0=75.25$~km/s/Mpc, in contrast to the concordance value $H_0=67.56$~km/s/Mpc.
-This result is in agreement with the expectation that a decreasing \acidx{EOS} parameter $w$ leads to a higher Hubble constant at the present.
-The right-hand panel uses the ``local'' value of $H_0=72.82$ km/sec/Mpc from \citet{Riess2022}.
-As expected and similarly to the right-hand column of the previous Fig.~\ref{fig:DES_integration}, the resulting value of $H_0$ is identical to the configured value, as this is the starting point for the backward integration to determine the evolution of the energy densities.

-The comparison of the \acidx{CMB} temperature spectra and the matter power spectra obtained from the amended computational procedure, using ``early'' vs. ``local'' values of $H_0$, with $\Lambda$CDM are also depicted in Fig.~\ref{fig:iCDM_integration}.
+For the early-based value of $H_0$, we see beginning at $a \sim 10^{-1}$ a rise of $H$ resulting in $H_0=75.25$~km/s/Mpc, in contrast to the \qn{concordance value} $H_0=67.56$~km/s/Mpc.
+This result is in agreement with the expectation from Fig.~\ref{fig:intForwardiCDM} that a decreasing EoS parameter $w$ leads to a higher Hubble constant at the present, when fixing the early densities.
+On the other hand, the right-hand panel uses the \qn{local} value of $H_0=73.04$ km/sec/Mpc from \citet{Riess2022}.
+As expected and similarly to the right-hand column of the previous Fig.~\ref{fig:DES_integration}, the resulting value of $H_0$ is identical to the configured value, as this is the starting point for the backward integration, when fixing $H_0$ (see Fig.~\ref{fig:intICcorrect}), to determine the evolution of the energy densities.
+The comparison of the CMB temperature spectra and the matter power spectra obtained from the amended computational procedure, using \qn{early} vs \qn{local} values of $H_0$, with $\Lambda$CDM are also depicted in Fig.~\ref{fig:iCDM_integration}.
 For both spectra, we see good agreement with $\Lambda$CDM, except for some deviations at large spatial scales.

-Again, the amended code gives us results for the expansion histories, as well as for the spectra, with respect to the different (``local'' vs. ``early'') parameterizations of $H_0$, which are in accordance with the expectations described in Sec.~\ref{sec:timedependingEoS}.
+Again, the amended code gives us results for the expansion histories, as well as for the spectra, with respect to the different (\qn{local} vs \qn{early}) parametrizations of $H_0$, which are in accordance with the expectations described in Sect.~\ref{sec:timedependingEoS}.
+In contrast to the model with an increasing EoS parameter, we see here, for the model with a decreasing EoS parameter, consistent results for each case, \qn{fixed EDs} or fixed $H_0$, along with being in accordance with observations across cosmic time.
+We might thus conclude that this model points toward a resolution to the Hubble tension problem.
+Of course, more precise statements require further investigation, for example, provided via an extended MCMC analysis as discussed in Sect.~\ref{sec:observations} and \ref{sec:discussionconclusionsH0}.